sinkap/linux-krsi/Documentation/admin-guide/hw-vuln/spectre.rst

    For Spectre variant 2 mitigation, individual user programs can be compiled with return trampolines for indirect branches.
    This protects them from consuming poisoned entries in the branch target buffer left by malicious software.

-Alternatively, the programs can disable their indirect branch speculation via prctl() (See :ref:`Documentation/userspace-api/spec_ctrl.rst <set_spec_ctrl>`).
+   On legacy IBRS systems where the IBRS bit is cleared and thus disabling the implicit STIBP on returning to userspace, the programs can disable their indirect branch speculation via prctl() (See :ref:`Documentation/userspace-api/spec_ctrl.rst <set_spec_ctrl>`).
    On x86, this will turn on STIBP to guard against attacks from the sibling thread when the user program is running, and use IBPB to flush the branch target buffer when switching to/from the program.